The X Factor (British TV series) series 7: Judges' actions

 Controversy was caused when Cole chose not to send popular contestant Gamu Nhengu through to the live shows.
 Nhengu was an early favourite to win and many viewers were upset that Katie Waissel and Cher Lloyd were put through despite stumbling through their performances at judges' houses.
-Around 1,000 people complained to ITV and by 7 October, 220,000 had joined a Facebook page called "Gamu Should Have Got Through".
+Around 1,000 people complained to ITV and by 7 October 220,000 had joined a Facebook page called "Gamu Should Have Got Through".
 Cole reportedly became the target of death threats, and took extra security precautions in her home as well as at The X Factor.
 Bookmaker Paddy Power were forced to give odds on Nhengu winning the show after a large number of bets were placed, and made her the favourite to win, but all punters had their losing bets refunded when Nhengu was not chosen as Cole's wildcard.
 There was speculation that Cole was pressured by producers to eliminate Nhengu over issues with her visa, but Cole denied those claims, saying it was entirely down to her "gut instinct" and that she believed Lloyd, Waissel and Rebecca Ferguson were the best singers in her category.
-Later in her 2012 autobiography Cheryl: My Story, Cole confessed that she had chosen Waissel for the live shows because she was more entertaining, claiming that, "[Cowell] had spent the past two years drumming into me that we needed acts who would be 'good TV.'... she had the character and drive it took to withstand the pressure of the show, and so I put her through, even though she messed up when she sang in front of Cole and will.i.am."
+Later in her 2012 autobiography Cheryl: My Story, Cole confessed that the reason she had chosen Waissel for the live shows was because "[Cowell] had spent the past two years drumming into me that we needed acts who would be 'good TV.'" and that she felt Waissel had "the character and drive it took to withstand the pressure of the show."
+In 2014, during the special The X Factor: Cheryl Looks Back, Cole revealed that during her deliberations during judges' houses, she called Cowell, who strongly urged her not to put Lloyd through to the live shows, though stated that she refused to give up on Lloyd in the end.